termapps/enquirer/README.md

 SUBCOMMANDS:
-    confirm    Prompt that returns `true` or `false` help       Prints this message or the help of the given subcommand(s)
+    confirm    Prompt that returns `true` or `false` help       Prints this message or the help of the given subcommand(s) input      Prompt that takes user input and returns a string
 ```

 ### Library